sampsn/git_practice/README.md

 Here I am using the browser interface to update the readme.
 This way I can practice git fetch and merge in my terminal.

 Now this is an addition to practice git pull.
 Previously I went through the individual steps of git fetch and git merge.
 Now I will just use git pull.

+# this is a test of a git push
+*I am changing the readme in neovim in my terminal and will git push afterwards.*